lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 What exactly is a *good* form?

 We want to ensure the form logic is decoupled from the Vue components - this will let us test in isolation.
 We don't want to couple our logic to our UI layer.
 In my experience, user interfaces change a lot (for some reason) and seem to get thrown out every 5 years or so.
-Businesses, and their logic, tends to stay the same, and also tends to be more important, so we want to make sure the core logic and underyling value is resilient and reliable.
+Businesses, and their logic, tends to stay the same, and also tends to be more important, so we want to make sure the core logic and underlying value is resilient and reliable.
 Good forms have good errors and good validation.

 In traditional server-rendered apps, you would only get validation after submitting the form - not a great user experience.
 Vue allows us to deliver a great user experience by implementing highly dynamic, client-side validation.
 We will make use of this and implement two levels of validation: